George Weyerhaeuser Sr., great-grandson of timber company founder and kidnapped as a child, dies at 95

 In 1948, George Weyerhaeuser married Wendy Wagner, whose family had been in the timber business, and the couple had six children: Leilee, George Jr., Sue, Phyllis, David and Merrill.
 George Jr. died of a heart attack in 2013.
 Wendy Weyerhaeuser died in 2014.

-In 1957, George Weyerhaeuser Sr. entered the executive ranks at company headquarters in downtown Tacoma, as an assistant to the executive vice president, but quickly moved up.
-He was a vice president by 1958, executive vice president by 1961, and on the board of directors by 1960.
-In 1966, at age 39, he became CEO and president.
+In the late 1950s, George Weyerhaeuser Sr. entered the executive ranks at company headquarters in downtown Tacoma, as an assistant to the executive vice president, but quickly moved up.
+In 1966, at age 39, he became chief executive officer and president.

 During his tenure, the company launched several major initiatives.